-- 1. Ordinarily, the search committee should select at least three candidates for each position as finalists and forward their names to the CEO/Provost.
-If the committee selects fewer than three candidates as finalists, the committee shall explain its reasons for doing so and the CEO/Provost shall review the applications of all of the candidates the committee interviewed.
-After reviewing the committee's explanation and the relevant applications, the CEO/Provost may either: - i. refer the matter back to the committee with comments and a request for further review and reconsideration of its recommendation, or - ii. accept the candidates forwarded by the committee as the only finalists, or - iii. halt the selection process and, if he or she determines it is warranted, reopen the position.
+- 1. Ordinarily, the search committee should select at least three candidates for each position as finalists and forward their names to the President/CEO.
+If the committee selects fewer than three candidates as finalists, the committee shall explain its reasons for doing so and the President/CEO shall review the applications of all of the candidates the committee interviewed.
+After reviewing the committee's explanation and the relevant applications, the President/CEO may either: - a. refer the matter back to the committee with comments and a request for further review and reconsideration of its recommendation, or

+- b. accept the candidates forwarded by the committee as the only finalists, or - c. halt the selection process and, if they determine it is warranted, reopen the position.